 Basic Hypertufa Recipe

 Mix equal parts cement, peat moss and perlite with water to make a soupy mixture the consistency of cake batter.
 This creates a lightweight material that gives the illusion of cement.
-For more information about molding planters from hypertufa, visit my article How to Make Hypertufa Planters.

 I haven't made these garden hands, yet, but they are going on my list of garden projects for this summer.